caproto/caproto/doc/source/index.rst

 This project is inspired by the broad effort in the Python community to write `sans-I/O implementations of network protocols <http://sans-io.readthedocs.io/>`_.
-The EPICS (Experimental Physics and Industrial Control System) Channel Access protocol is used in laboratories and comparies
+The EPICS (Experimental Physics and Industrial Control System) Channel Access protocol is used in laboratories and companies
 `around the world <https://en.wikipedia.org/wiki/EPICS#Facilities_using_EPICS>`_ to implement distributed control systems for devices such as large telescopes, particle accelerators, and synchrotrons.
 Its